 With a new baby at home, you’re still getting used to what life looks like with a little one (or another little one!).
 If you’ve decided to breastfeed, which breastfeeding positions work best for you and your baby is another aspect of motherhood that you’ll need to figure out.

 Each mom and baby is different, and there is no one “right” position for breastfeeding.
-In this article, the baby experts at Mustela offer some general tips for breastfeeding, followed by explanations of common breastfeeding positions.
+In this article, the baby experts at Mustela offer explanations of common breastfeeding positions, followed by some general tips for breastfeeding.

-But before we get to that, we’re going to take a quick look at why your breastfeeding position is so important!
+But before we get to that, we’re going to take a quick look at the benefits of breastfeeding and why your breastfeeding position is so important!

 Why Breastfeeding Positions Are Important